ouidhi/future_of_genres/Concepts.md

 - MA (Moving Average): Models the error of the past forecast as part of the prediction equation.

 ARIMA(p, d, q) includes:
-- p: Number of autoregressive terms
-- d: Number of differences needed to make the series stationary
-- q: Number of lagged forecast errors (moving average terms)
+- p (AutoRegressive): How many past values should influence the current value?
+- d (Integrated): How many times should we difference the data to make it stationary (i.e., stable over time)?
+- q (Moving Average): How many past forecast errors should we include?

+## SARIMA Model Forecasting

-***SARIMA = ARIMA + Seasonality***
+*SARIMA = ARIMA + Seasonality*

 SARIMA (Seasonal ARIMA) is an extension of ARIMA that accounts for seasonality — repeating patterns that occur at regular intervals (monthly, quarterly, etc.).

+Most real-world time series are not only influenced by their recent past (ARIMA), but also by seasonal patterns — like how certain genres spike during holidays or how moods change by season (e.g., upbeat pop in summer, chill indie in fall).

+SARIMA captures both:
+- Short-term trends: "What just happened?"
+- Seasonal cycles: "What usually happens this time of year?"

 SARIMA(p, d, q)(P, D, Q, s) adds:
-P: Seasonal autoregressive terms
-D: Seasonal differencing (removing seasonal trends)
-Q: Seasonal moving average terms
+🔵 Non-Seasonal Part: ARIMA(p, d, q)
+- Same as ARIMA.

+🟣 Seasonal Part: (P, D, Q, s)
+P (Seasonal AutoRegressive): How many seasonal lags (e.g., 12 months ago) should influence the current value?
+D (Seasonal Differencing): How many times should we remove seasonal trends (like year-over-year patterns)?
-s: Length of the seasonal cycle (e.g., 12 for monthly data with yearly cycles.
+Q (Seasonal Moving Average): How many past seasonal errors should be included? s (Seasonal Period): The length of the seasonal cycle (e.g., 12 for yearly cycles in monthly data).

 **Why SARIMA?**